sonja-ng/OpenSpot/README.md

 ```

 ## Future Features
 - Allow users to bookmark favorite restaurants
 - Add carousel features to restaurant list on homepage
+- Make available booking time more dynamic based on users' search
+- Show restaurant ratings based on average of user ratings
 - Show upcoming and past bookings as a dropdown alert in the navbar
 - Add filter functionality to search results